-The geogrid reinforcement should be selected and placed in accordance with a Type II TxDOT approved geogrid that conforms to DMS 6240.
-The geogrid should be placed at the bottom of the flexible (granular) base section in all cases.
+The geogrid reinforcement should be selected and placed in accordance with 2024 TxDOT Standard Specifications, Item 250, using a Type II TxDOT approved geogrid that conforms to DMS 6240.
+The geogrid should be placed at the bottom of the flexible (granular) base section in all flexible pavement cases.
 An alternative to the above geogrid should not be considered without approval from RKI.
+In our opinion, incorporating geogrid into the flexible pavement sections will enhance overall pavement performance and reduce the potential for cracking and maintenance in asphalt pavements.

-GRANULAR BASE COURSE
+FLEXIBLE BASE COURSE

-The flexible base course should be crushed limestone conforming to the 2014 TxDOT Standard Specifications, Item 247 - Flexible Base, Type A, Grade 1.
+The flexible base course should be crushed limestone conforming to the 2024 TxDOT Standard Specifications, Item 247 - Flexible Base, Type A, Grades 1-2.
 The base course should be placed in lifts with a maximum compacted thickness of 8 in.
 (10 inches loose) and compacted to a minimum of 95 percent of the maximum density determined by Tex-113-E at a moisture content within the range of 2 percentage points below to 2 percentage points above the optimum moisture content as determined by Tex-113-E.